The Perks of Pedometer Walking

 My Birthday Gift is Good for My Health: An Omron Pedometer

 I have recently received an Omron GoSmart pedometer as a birthday gift.
 I am thrilled with the results and have noticed many positives about using a pedometer in my everyday life.
 About 15 years ago I had used a few different pedometers and enjoyed challenging myself to add more steps to my daily routine.
 But the downside was that sometimes the pedometers would come loose from my clothing and once that happens, the pedometer would stop counting steps until it was securely attached again.
-I found that very frustrating and after using 3 different pedometers in a one year period, just stopped altogether.
+I found that very frustrating and after using three different pedometers in a one year period, just stopped altogether.

 Then last Spring I met a woman on a cruise ship who was using a pedometer but carrying it in her evening purse.
 I was very surprised at this and told her about my history of pedometer use.
 She told me the newer ones are much more accurate and the clips are stronger so stay on people's clothing better.
-She also told me that the Omron one she was using can be carried in a pocket or purse and would still count steps.
+She also said that the Omron one she was using can be carried in a pocket or purse and would still count steps.
 This sounded quite exciting to me and renewed my enthusiasm for using pedometers.
-I immediately asked my dear husband for one for my birthday ( July 27th) and have been using it ever since.
+I immediately asked my dear husband for one for my birthday ( July 27th), and I have been using it ever since.

 The Details of Pedometer Walking